Naan Kanda Sorgam: Production

 Naan Kanda Sorgam was produced and directed by C. Pullayya under the banner Bharghavi Films.
 It was remade from the 1958 Bengali film Jamalaye Jibanta Manush, itself based on a play by Dinabandhu Mitra, and simultaneously filmed in Telugu as Devanthakudu with a largely different cast.
 K. S. Gopalakrishnan wrote the dialogues.
 Nanjappa, assisted by P. S. Loganathan, handled the cinematography.
 Shooting for the film took place at Vijaya-Vauhini Studios.
 The film featured an apsara dance sequence choreographed by Gemini Ramamurthi.

 Soundtrack

 G. Aswathama composed the film's music.
-The lyricists were Thanjai N. Ramaiah Dass, K. S. Gopalakrishnan, Parthiban, and T. K. Sundara Vadhyar.
 The film had a dance-drama called "Usha Parinayam" for which P. B. Sreenivas and S. Janaki lent their voices.